HallaSurvivor/Blog/teaching-statement.md

 layout: default
 ---

+This is a (very!) rough draft of my teaching statement

+---

 With almost ten years of university level teaching behind me, I've developed a deep sense of what works to help students with _assignments and with learning the course material_ [6].